semaio/Magento2-ConfigImportExport/docs/config-export.md

 Options:
  --format (-m)           Format: yaml, json (default: "yaml") --hierarchical (-a)     Create a hierarchical or a flat structure (not all export format supports that).
 Enable with: y (default: "n")
- --filename (-f)         File name into which should the export be written.
+ --filename (-f)         Filename into which the export should be written.
 Defaults to "config".
- --filepath (-p)         Path into which should the export be written.
+ --filepath (-p)         Path into which the export should be written.
 Defaults to "var/semaio/config_export/Ymd_His/".
  --include (-i)          Path prefix, multiple values can be comma separated; exports only those paths --includeScope          Scope name, multiple values can be comma separated; exports only those scopes --exclude (-x)          Path prefix, multiple values can be comma separated; exports everything except ...